 Francie employed the techniques of bucket filling and digital storytelling to improve students' sense of self, build and improve relationships, and make the impact of actions and words visible.
-Students gained confidence to handle some of their own problems as they identified and appreciated acts of empathy.
+Students gained the confidence to handle some of their own problems as they identified and appreciated acts of empathy.

 Francie read the picture book, Have you filled a bucket today? – A guide to daily happiness for kids by Carol McCloud to her class.
 They explored the concepts within the book of positive behaviour and empathy expressed through acts of kindness, appreciation, and love.
 They created a visual tool in the form of buckets and collaboratively developed a self-managed system of bucket filling.
-Everytime someone carried out, or witnessed, an act of kindness or empathy they put a popsicle stick in their own or others’ buckets.
+Every time someone carried out, or witnessed, an act of kindness or empathy they put a popsicle stick in their own or others’ buckets.
 This led to students:

-Students shared their learning about growing empathy for others through bucket filling, by creating digital stories, which they shared at assemblies.
+Students shared their learning about growing empathy for others through bucket filling by creating digital stories, which they shared at assemblies.
 The stories were made accessible for other classroom teachers to use with their students.